 "I quickly realised I was better at reading out other people's bits than I was at the writing.
 So I got in a play, and then I auditioned for the Royal Academy and got a scholarship there," she say, reflecting on her attempts at being a writer.

 As a young actress fresh out of drama school, Sophie parlayed her raw talent and confidence into stage roles with the Royal Shakespeare Company, the Young Vic and the National Theatre.
-She also cut her teeth on the small screen, landing parts in UK television dramas such as Sweet Revenge
+She also cut her teeth on the small screen, landing parts in UK television dramas such as Sweet Revenge, Clocking Off and White Teeth.

 "I went around and saw Stephen Frears last week and said: 'I really have to kiss your feet.
 Thank you very much because you've given me a career I never expected,' revealed Sophie later.
 "I was quite happily doing theatre and a bit of TV for extra money."